 Among Legendary Surroundings

 The bright colors prominent in all three artists’ work are in sharp contrast to the namesake of Poe Park.
 Just down a pathway from the visitor’s center stands the final home of Edgar Allen Poe, one of America’s foremost masters of gothic poetry and prose.
-Poe moved there in 1846 with his wife Virginia in the hopes that the (then) open air in the Fordham section of the Bronx would beneficial for her tuberculosis.
+Poe moved there in 1846 with his wife Virginia in the hopes that the (then) open-air in the Fordham section of the Bronx would beneficial for her tuberculosis.
 Virginia passed away in early January 1847; her deathbed remains at the cottage today.

 The couple rented the home from a wealthy family for $100 per year.
 Poe, struggling financially his entire career, remained at the home until his death in October 1849 in Baltimore.
 He enjoyed walking on the nearby High Bridge for inspiration.
-Poe wrote some of his most enduring work in the Bronx, including the poems “The Bells” and “Annabel Lee” and the cryptic short story “The Cask of Amontillado.”
+Poe wrote some of his most enduring works in the Bronx, including the poems “The Bells” and “Annabel Lee” and the cryptic short story “The Cask of Amontillado.”

 Poe Park Visitors Center is open from 9:00 am to 5:00 pm, Tuesdays thru Saturdays.
 The exhibition featuring Timotheus, Devona, and Oswald will be on display until April 27th.